 Why I Keep Leaving

-People sometimes ask me what I’m searching for through travel.
+People sometimes ask me what I'm searching for when I travel.

 Freedom.